-- System/Business Owners.
+- Functional Purpose.
+What is the purpose of the database system?
+A database may have field names that appear to indicate relevant information, but the actual information stored in the system may be completely different and irrelevant.
+Accounting systems, payroll, sales, and operations systems are database systems commonly found in many organizations.
+They may be critical to the ongoing company operations.
+However, some or even all of these systems may not contain relevant information.
+Understanding how data is used will help determine whether or not the database in which it resides should be subject to a litigation hold. - System/Business Owners.
 Who are the primary users of a database?
-Who are the managers who maintain the "plumbing" of a database?
+Who are the administrators who maintain the "plumbing" of a database?
 These two groups, which may or may not overlap, together comprise the witness pool most knowledgeable about these systems.
 Database administrators/managers generally have the greatest knowledge of which users have access to the data and which users can add or modify information.
 Database users, on the other hand, can provide critical information about the nature and value of the information in the database that will identify whether the database is likely to be relevant.
 These users can provide invaluable substantive information, such as formatting inconsistencies, data anomalies (e.g., when a data field becomes used in a new way and old information is not the same as new information entered into the same field), and other functional limitations. - Location.
 Parties should know the physical location of its databases and understand how the data is managed.
 Because many databases are located in remote server farms (e.g., co-location facilities) or even in different countries, it is possible that the law of more than one jurisdiction may apply to any database discovery that must take place.
 Database systems also may be managed by third-party vendors whose proprietary database management procedures are not necessarily known to, much less legally under the custody and control of, a party. - Reports.
 Existing report templates or "canned reports" are a valuable and low burden method for identifying and potentially producing database information.
 Canned reports are particularly helpful when only a subset of the information in a database is potentially relevant.
 Knowing what reports are available will help a party better understand the burden of complying with database discovery requests.
 For example, it may be possible to provide a requesting party with 80% of the database-stored information it seeks through a canned report, with extraction of the remaining information requiring a much greater effort.
 When presented with this information, the requesting party may defer the remainder of its request until it has a better sense of the actual relevance of this information to the legal dispute.
-Canned reports can often be "reverse engineered" into data tables, providing a requesting party with validated, reliable information that can be used as produced or as raw data for further analysis.
-15 - Archive/Disaster Recovery Policy.
-Database systems frequently archive historical data that has exceeded its useful life and has no further business purpose.
-For example, online banking records often fall into this category; transaction records may be available for a discrete period of time before being archived and purged from the active database.
-Data that has been archived is still accessible if required, although the burden of retrieving it is obviously higher than when it was active data
+Canned reports themselves can often be saved into database tables, providing a requesting party with validated, reliable information that can be used as produced or as raw data for further analysis.